XAU

 Why is copper important for the economy?

-Copper is used in construction, electronics, EVs, power grids, and renewable energy.
-Its price is considered a leading economic indicator — rising copper prices signal economic growth, while falling prices may signal contraction.
-That's why it's called 'Dr. Copper'.
+Copper is used in construction, electronics, EVs, power grids, and renewable energy infrastructure.
+Its price acts as a leading economic indicator: rising copper prices signal economic expansion, while falling prices signal contraction.
+This predictive quality earned it the nickname "Dr. Copper" among traders and economists.

 What's the best way to invest in copper?

-For pure investment exposure, copper ETFs or futures contracts are more cost-effective than physical copper due to high premiums on bullion.
-Physical copper rounds and bars are better suited for collectors or those who want tangible metal at an accessible price point.
+For pure price exposure, copper ETFs (like CPER) or futures contracts are the most cost-effective option because physical copper bullion carries extreme premiums over spot.
+Physical copper rounds and bars are best suited for collectors or anyone who wants tangible metal at an accessible price point.